 What’s Wrong With Your Note Template

-What’s a note template?
 Templates are those little structured formats you may be using to write session notes.
 You may be using a template that came with your Electronic Health Record (EHR).
 Or maybe you got yours from a colleague or former supervisor.

+The first issue has to do with checkboxes.
 What you may like best about your template is that it has numerous checkboxes, making it quick to fill out.
 The problem with most of these templates is that they don’t offer many narrative sections where you can customize the note.
 All of those checkboxes means you can end up with notes that are vague, superficial, and sound exactly like last week’s note.

+The second issue is an overreliance on templates to meet insurance criteria.
 “But Barbara,” you ask, “if these templates are offered by my trusty Electronic Health Record, SURELY they must please insurance plans, right?”
 Don’t count on it.
 Read the following excerpt from Blue Cross Blue Shield of Texas’s policy manual which captures a common insurance plan sentiment:

 “Templates can be useful tools; however,…Blue Cross and Blue Shield discourages templates that provide limited options and/or space for the collection of information, such as checkboxes, predefined answers, choices to be circled etc. Templates that just elicit selected information for reimbursement purposes are often not sufficient to demonstrate that coverage and coding requirements have been met…”